Venezuela: Maduro suspends X after Musk election 'attack' – DW – 08/09/2024

 Maduro had previously accused the billionaire of an "attack" on his reelection, himself frequently taking aim at Musk in response.

-He said on Thursday when announcing the suspension that Musk had violated "all the rules" of his own platform, accusing him of "inciting hatred and fascism."
+When announcing the suspension on Thursday, Maduro said Musk had violated "all the rules" of his own platform, accusing him of "inciting hatred and fascism."

 "We have to defeat the cyber coup," Maduro said, one of many references to what he portrays as collusion by major international social media companies in efforts to undermine his government.